How to Use This Calculator

 Consider Exclusive vs. Non-Exclusive

 Evaluate the benefits of exclusivity.
-While some platforms offer higher royalty rates for exclusive content, distributing non-exclusively across multiple platforms like Shutterstock and Adobe Stock can maximize total exposure and cumulative earnings.
+While some platforms offer higher royalty rates for exclusive content, distributing non-exclusively across both Shutterstock and Adobe Stock could yield $5,220/year combined (at these rates), maximizing total exposure and cumulative earnings.

 Analyze Platform Demographics